-I was recently asked about my skin care routine on instagram.
-Or rather they were lushing over my perfect skin, dying to know my secrets.
+I was recently asked about my skin care routine on Instagram.
+Or, rather — they were gushing over my perfect skin, dying to know my secrets.

 I had perfect skin in high school.
-Boy, oh, boy did I hit the jackpot – adult acne! …..jackpot in hell.
+Boy, oh, boy, did I hit the jackpot with adult acne! (…..jackpot in hell)

-I don’t feel that I am an expert on skin care routines.
-Skin care is so individual.
-If I ever find a perfect skin care routine, I’ll let you know.
+I don’t feel that I am an expert on skincare routines since skincare is so individual.
+If I ever find a perfect skincare routine, I’ll let you know!

-This one instantly lifts my spirits and skin.
-It will leave your skin glowing like the radiant goddess your are – seriously you won’t be disappointed.
+This is the best blackhead mask I’ve ever tried.
+It instantly lifts my spirits and skin.
+It will leave your skin glowing like the radiant goddess you are – seriously, you won’t be disappointed.

 - 1 Teaspoon Bentonite Clay (bought in bulk from the beauty section of Berkeley Bowl)